Cath272/ESP32-Low-Power-Temp-Monitor/README.md

 The device reads the temperature, relative humidity and barometric pressure  and displays it on an 4.2 inch Epaper Display, alonside the current date and time.
 The device is awake just for a few seconds as it reads the tempereature and displays it and then goes to sleep.
 It performs a reading every minute.
 One a day it connects to WiFi and checks the current time to sync up with an NTP server to account for Daylight saving time and potential drifts in the internal esp32 real time clock.

+In the project files you may find ESP32-C3 instead of ESP32-C6.
+I named it wrong when i created the project.
+The issue is just the file names, the footprints are correct and use a C6.
+The TPL5111 is currenly does not work properly so i emulated it in software using the esp32 deep sleep.

 ### Block diagram
 ![block diagram](https://github.com/user-attachments/assets/7f155fd0-e7f8-4665-8b3d-cabae4bbd585)